dhrubo55/personal-blog/content/posts/day-51-creating-stream-using-streamsupport-api-from-iterator-and-splitting-by-group-and-partitioning.md

 ```

 The spliterator is only traversed, split, or queried for estimated size after the terminal operation of the stream pipeline commences.

+If parallel option is enabled then the returned stream will be parallel and if false then it will return a sequential stream.

+This is a great stackoverflow article to understand if we should use parallel everywhere possible?